tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/06-Stu_ERC20Mintable_Token_Design.md

 # ERC20Mintable Token Design

-In this activity, you will build a mintable ERC20token and prepare it for a crowdsale
+In this activity, you will build a mintable ERC20token and prepare it for a crowdsale.

 ## Instructions